 - 1/2 cup coconut oil

 - 2 tbsp coconut milk (or water if you prefer less creamy)

 - 2 tbsp instant coffee or espresso

 - 1/4 cup to 1/2 cup extra pecan halves to place on top before baking

 Preheat oven to 350F.
 Line a 8x8 or 9x9 baking pan with parchment paper and be sure to grease or oil the sides as well.

-Blend together 2 cups nut flour, tapioca starch, dates, and 1 tbsp coconut oil in food processor.
+Blend 2 cups almond flour, tapioca starch, dates, and 1 tbsp coconut oil in a food processor.
 Pack this into the bottom of the baking pan.

 Bake for 15 minutes.
 Remove from oven.

 While the crust is baking, make the filling.

 Blend 6 dates, vanilla, salt, and 1 cup of pecans.
 The batter will be sticky and thick.
 Then Place in a bowl and set aside.
 Next, in a small saucepan, combine 1/2 cup maple syrup, milk (or water), 1/2 cup coconut oil, and coffee.
 Let it come to a soft boil and then reduce to low, whisk on low.
 This should only take about 2 -3 minutes max!
 It will be a little foamy and bubbly then it will settle back down.
 Combine your hot coffee coconut oil mix with the date/pecan filling in one bowl.
 Mix together quickly.